melharfi/VSAutoIncrementVersion/README.md

 "$(ProjectDir)\"VSAutoIncrementVersion.exe version.txt 1.0.0.?
 execute VSAutoIncrementVersion.exe that needs 2 params
-first param is the file to read from second param is the version with wildcard that will be incremented, you can use other format like 1.0.? or 1.? for (Major, Minor, Build, Revision)
+first param "version.txt" is the version file to read from second param "1.0.0.?" is the version with wildcard that will be incremented, you can use other format like 1.0.? or 1.? for (Major, Minor, Build, Revision)

 Step 3 : Read version from file
 Version currentVersion = Version.Parse(File.ReadAllText(Path.GetDirectoryName(Assembly.GetExecutingAssembly().Location) + @"\version.txt"));